ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 Like JWS, JWP supports both a Compact Serialization and a JSON Serialization.
 These serializations both represent the same JSON-based Protected Header, payloads and proof, and are thus interchangeable without breaking the proof value.

-A CBOR-based serialization is also defined, which uses the CBOR for describing Header Parameters.
+A CBOR-based serialization is also defined, which uses the CBOR for describing Parameters.
 While this supports the same data model and algorithms, the difference in header representations does not allow interchangeability with the Compact Serialization and JSON Serializations.

 ## Compact Serialization {#CompactSerialization}